 A uniform Group-wide Code of Conduct and an Anti-Corruption Policy that also applies as standard across the Group provide clarity on sensitive issues and desirable conduct.
 They serve as a guide for the employees of the holding company and the portfolio companies in their day-to-day work.

 Articles of Association

 You can find the latest version of Blue Cap AG’s Articles of Association here.
 In addition to general provisions, the Articles of Association include regulations on the central executive bodies (Management Board, Supervisory Board, Annual General Meeting), the annual financial statements and the appropriation of profits.

 The consolidated financial statements have been prepared in accordance with the principles of the International Financial Reporting Standards (IFRS) since the 2019 annual financial statements.
 The separate financial statements of Blue Cap AG are still prepared in accordance with the requirements of the German Commercial Code (HGB).

 Deloitte GmbH Wirtschaftsprüfungsgesellschaft (Deloitte) has audited the annual and consolidated financial statements of Blue Cap AG and the Group since 1 January 2012.
 Deloitte follows its own internal regulations and international guidelines on the internal rotation of auditors as a way of preserving independence, which goes beyond what is required by law.
 Christof Stadter has been responsible for the audit since the 2019 financial year.
-Another signatory is Martin Kolb (since 2017).
+Another signatory is Michael Hehl (since 2023).

 Notifiable securities disclosures